crimx/value-enhancer/README.md

 Vue3 brings Reactivity as standalone APIs.
 It is beautifully designed and I had learned a lot from its source code.

 But even though it is made standalone, it is still very Vue centered.
-Many extra works related to Vue components is added under the hood.
+Many extra works related to Vue Components are added under the hood.

 Vue supports lazy deep reactive conversion.
 It converts plain JavaScript values into reactive values which means it also suffers from the same issues of MobX.